 Developing HIPAA compliant healthcare apps can at times pose a challenge for the healthcare app developers especially because it asks for a number of modifications on both features and design front.

-Our experience of having developed more than 70+ mHealth solutions, have aided us with the creation of a HIPAA compliance checklist for software development.
+Our experience of having developed more than 70+ mHealth solutions, have aided us with a dedicated HIPAA compliance checklist for software development.
 Here’s a peek into it –

-While as an app entrepreneur, you would have to look into all the four rules, the one that healthcare app development company like us primarily work around when answering how to make software HIPAA compliant, are the HIPAA privacy and security rules.
+As an enterprise, you would have to look into all the four rules.
+But, as a dedicated mHealth development company, we primarily work around HIPAA privacy and security rules.
 They majorly consist of physical and technical safeguards.

 It includes protection of the backend, network for data transfer, and devices that are on Android or iOS – ensuring that they cannot be compromised, lost, or stolen.
 To ensure applications’ security, you must enforce authentication while making it impossible to access apps without authentication – something that can be achieved through a multi-factor authentication system.